 Click the Save button.

-Once you complete the steps, the app will start using the specified graphics card the next time you launch it.
+Once you complete the steps, the app will use the specified graphics card the next time you launch it.
 You may also need to repeat the steps to configure other applications.

-Although Windows 11 makes it easier to set the default GPU an app should use, the app can always choose which graphics card.
+Although Windows 11 makes setting the default GPU an app should use easier, it can always choose which graphics card.
 So, if you change the graphics settings and the application defaults to another GPU, you will need to adjust the settings within the app.